MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

  	6. Add news to the SQLbase to the table Newses if user has role "admin"
  	7. Add user to the SQLbase to the table Users
  	8. Simple validation of parameters
- 	9. Check for existence of news(title) and users(login) at the SQLbase

 I want to do at the application:
 	1. Delete newses from base
 	2. Update newses at the base
+	3. Show newses of the author in the profile
-	3. Add pages to the main page
+	4. Add pages to the main page
-	3. Full validation of parameters
+	5. Full validation of parameters
-	4. Override equals,hashcode, tostring at the Beans
+	6. Override equals,hashcode, tostring at the Beans
-	5. Improve css
+	7. Improve css
-	6. Create poolConnection
+	8. Create poolConnection
-	7. Add filter that will trace last URL
+	9. Add filter that will trace last URL
-	8. Use RegistrationInfo